JackStockwell/readme-generator/README.md

 ## Installation

+I recommend following my tutorial which can be found [here](https://watch.screencastify.com/v/GUleD39cbolL2rSouIzZ) for a better understanding.

 To run the application, you will need it be cloned to your local machine. once opened in VS Code open a terminal and place the following into the terminal.

 ```sh